 Debt can be a major obstacle to meeting your financial goals and hitting 401(k) contribution limits.
 However, “getting out of debt frees up your largest wealth-building tool: your income,” said Chris Hogan, author of “Retire Inspired.”
 “When you’re out of debt and ready to invest, you’ll have a lot more money to put toward your retirement, and you won’t be looking over your shoulder at your creditors because you won’t have any.”

 If you don’t have the safety net of an emergency fund, you’re putting your financial future at risk.
 “If you have no emergency fund, but you do have a 401(k), guess what happens when a big emergency pops up?”
 Hogan said.
 “Your 401(k) becomes your emergency fund — and you’ll lose up to 40% of your money to taxes and penalties in the process.
 That’s a bad plan.”

 3. Save a Little Every Day

-There are opportunities to contribute more to your 401(k) every day if you look, said Stuart Robertson, president of Capital One’s ShareBuilder 401(k).
+There are opportunities to contribute more to your 401(k) every day if you look, said Stuart Robertson, CEO of ShareBuilder 401(k).
 “Think about ways to invest a portion of your everyday budget,” he said.
 “For example, buying a premium cup of coffee each weekday adds up to $650 a year, so putting away incremental amounts of money on a regular basis is a critical first step.”